 If you have GPC your eye doctor may alter the design of your lens, most commonly the peripheral edge lift, and prescribe mast cell stabilizer antihistamine drops or reduced lens wearing time.
 The doctor may also do a deep clean of the lens with a sodium hypochlorite-potassium bromide-based system with enzymatic cleaners.

 Another type of debris that someone might experience with scleral lenses is due to an association between atopic disease (typically associated with the immune response to common allergens).
 This type of debris appears as a diluted milk-like fog in the scleral lens fluid reservoir under the lens.

 Your eye doctor may recommend the following treatment options, including: reducing excessive edge lift, reducing base curves, taking an antihistamine to reduce inflammation, lens removal and reapplication, or in extreme cases, topical steroids.

 Scleral lenses can be a great option for many patients, even if fogging occurs.
 These management strategies, along with proper lens care, can go a long way to ensure healthy life-long scleral lens wear.
-Contact Browz Eyeware to determine what may be causing your foggy vision and how to treat it today!Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+Contact Browz Eyeware to determine what may be causing your foggy vision and how to treat it today!Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.

 Learn More About Scleral Lenses